kimpettersen/angular-node-cv/README.md

 I tried a few different approaches to testing in this project.
 I will write a longer post about this soon, but this is a short summary of my experience.

-My assumptions about testing:

-* It helps you detect errors you create by fixing other other bugs.
+My assumptions about testing was that, testing helps you detect errors you create by fixing other other bugs.
-* It wil generally increase code quality.

-These assumptions were true, but testing do so much more.
+This assumptions was true, but testing is so much more.
 This was the biggest surprise I encountered during this period.

 * It does help you detect errors you create while fixing something else, but that is not the biggest advantage.